 Bonarius is a central heating installation company with over 260,000 installations under management.
-They manage climate installations for housing corporations and investment companies throughout the entire Netherlands.
+They manage climate installations for housing corporations and investment companies

 “The special thing about the MBO certificate is that only four months after someone joins us, he or she can become an aspiring maintenance engineer who independently maintains central heating equipment.
 GPAL has contributed in part to the speed of our training.”

-– Arjen, training coordinator Bonarius Companies
+– Arjen, training coordinator Bonarius

-The MBO-certificate
+The Approach

 “At the moment, the students watch the videos and then receive the assignments orally during the lesson.
 In the future, we also want to add the assignments to the app.
-The teacher will then make a short video instructing the students to repair something on a boiler and the students can practice this independently.”
+The teacher will then make a short video instructing the students to repair something on a boiler and the students can practise this independently.”

-– Arjen, training coordinator Bonarius Companies
+– Arjen, training coordinator Bonarius

+Making videos is also a simple task.
 Arjen and Matthijs (the practical teacher), regularly record new videos.
 Arjen makes convenient videos based on short PowerPoint presentations and Matthijs makes videos while explaining various central heating boilers.

-“[Filming] is so simple, GPAL has done that beautifully of course.
+“[Filming] is so simple, [filmen] has done that beautifully of course.
 You record a short video and can upload it immediately in the app in a structured way.
 And videos don’t always have to be perfect, you can slip up once in a while.
 That makes a video authentic, just as if you were in front of the class.”

-– Arjen, training coordinator Bonarius Companies
+– Arjen, training coordinator Bonarius

-The Result
+The Results

 Meanwhile, three groups of students have already received the MBO certificate with a success rate of no less than 100%.
 There are also many other positive results, such as the shortening of the programme, a changing role for trainers and even future plans for GPAL are already being made.